 Note that the model isn’t just mindless aligning the first word at the output with the first word from the input.
 It actually learned from the training phase how to align words in that language pair (French and English in our example).
 An example for how precise this mechanism can come from the attention papers listed above:

-You can see how the model paid attention correctly when outputing “European Economic Area”.
+We can see how the model paid attention correctly when outputing “European Economic Area”.
 In French, the order of these words is reversed (“européenne économique zone”) as compared to English.
 Every other word in the sentence is in similar order.

-In the previous section, we looked at Attention - a ubiquitous method in modern deep learning models.
-Attention is a concept that helped improve the performance of neural machine translation applications.
-In this section, we will look at the transformer - a model that uses attention to boost the speed with which these models can be trained.
+In this section, therefore, we will be looking at transformer – a model that uses attention to boost the speed with which these models can be trained.
 Transformer outperforms the Google Neural Machine Translation model in specific tasks.
 The biggest benefit, however, comes from how transformer lends itself to parallelization.
 It is in fact Google Cloud’s recommendation to use transformer as a reference model to use their Cloud TPU offering.
 So let’s try to break the model apart and look at how it functions.

 TIP

-Through the visually educational nature of this book and with over 250 custom made figures, Hands-On Large Language Models expands this section thoroughly in its Chapter 3.
-Make sure to check out its supplemental material (code examples, exercises, etc.) as well
+Through the visually educational nature of this book and with over 250 custom-made figures, Hands-On Large Language Models expands this section thoroughly in its Chapter 3:

-A High-Level Look#
+A High-Level Look

 Let’s begin by looking at the model as a single black box.
 In a machine translation application, it would take a sentence in one language, and output its translation in another.